fbpx

 • Accept your child as they are.
 This will help them accept themselves and positively impact their self-confidence.

-• Teach them a fun and informative way to answer questions about their hearing impairment and assistive devices they may be using.
+• Teach them a fun and informative way to answer questions about their hearing impairment and the assistive devices they may be using.

 • Inform their siblings and other family members about the hearing impairment in a straightforward manner.